NVIDIA-AI-IOT/torch2trt/docs/usage/reduced_precision.md

 PyTorch module input and output data types.
 This does not directly impact whether the TensorRT optimizer will internally use fp16 or int8 precision.

-For example, to create a model with half precision bindings, you would do the following
+For example, to create a model with fp32 precision bindings, you would do the following

 ```python
 model = model.float()